Having a Good Time

 Katie Ann Naylon: We were immediately sold.
 He was the only guy that seemed to get it.
 We weren’t worried at all that he wouldn’t be able to pull it off.
-He understood exactly what it was we were going for, that the whole ‘phone sex’ thing was just our way of getting into the crux of Katie and Lauren’s growing friendship.
+He understood exactly what it was we were going for, that the whole ‘phone sex’ thing was just our way of getting into the crux of Katie and Lauren’s friendship.

 Sara Michelle Fetters: Post-Sundance, what do you hope happens now for the film?
 What do you want audiences talking about as they leave the theatre?

-Jamie Travis: It’s a beautiful, consciously female story, and I’m sure that will come as some sort of surprise for some people.
-But I want them to leave the theatre filled with joy.
+Jamie Travis: It’s a beautiful, consciously female story, and I’m sure that will come as some sort of surprise to some people.
+I want them to leave the theatre filled with joy.
 I think we represent Kate and Lauren’s journey for exactly what it is, their love something all viewers, male-female, gay-straight, will hopefully be able to relate to, appreciate and embrace.

 – Interview reprinted courtesy of the SGN in Seattle